joltman80/Arch_Install/README.md

 ## Install AppImage Launcher

-The following steps are pulled from [here](https://github.com/TheAssassin/AppImageLauncher/wiki).
+The following steps are pulled from an individual's [Github](https://github.com/TheAssassin/AppImageLauncher/wiki).

 Run the following command to install AppImage Launcher from AUR